 Starting at: $43.86

 Milk Based- whey and casein protein come from milk.
 Whey is slower to digest than casein.
-Whey is the most popular source of protein found in protein powders on the market with varying protein concentration.
-Some use higher percentages of whey protein leaving minimal lactose which is helpful for those who are lactose intolerant.
+Whey is the most popular source of protein found in protein powders on the market with varying protein concentrations.
+Some use higher percentages of whey protein, leaving minimal lactose which is helpful for those who are lactose intolerant.

-Brown Rice- contains all the essential amino acids but it has lower amounts of lysine and therefore it's too low to be deemed a complete protein.
-In body muscle composition, brown rice still shows promise with similar changes in body composition, muscle strength and recovery.
+Brown Rice contains all the essential amino acids but it has lower amounts of lysine and therefore it's too low to be deemed a complete protein.
+Brown rice shows promise with similar changes in body composition, muscle strength and recovery.

 Hemp- is gaining popularity and is naturally rich in omega-3 fatty acids that are important for heart health.
-Hemp is a well-digested plan protein from a very sustainable source.
-Just like rice it has lower levels of lysine and leucine to be considered a complete protein.
+Organic hemp protein powder is a well-digested plan protein from a very sustainable source.
+Just like rice, it has lower levels of lysine and leucine to be considered a complete protein.
 Hemp tends to have more of a vegetable taste and smell.